 Press CTRL-C to quit.

 The script is now ready to capture images for training.
 If you see an error message, make sure OpenCV and the software dependencies from the previous step are installed and try again.

 Point the box's camera at your face and press the button on the box (or send the letter 'c' in the terminal session) to take a picture.
 If the script detects a single face, it will crop and save the image in the positive training images sub-directory.
 If the script can't detect a face or detects multiple faces, an error message will be displayed.

 If see error messages about not detecting a single face, you can examine the full picture that was captured by the camera to understand if it's picking up your face (or if other faces might be in view--be careful, even photos or posters with faces behind you can be detected!).
+Sometimes it’s just that the camera is upside-down.
 Open the file capture.pgm (located in the directory with the scripts) in an image editor to see the last image that was captured.
 It's easiest to use a tool like Cyberduck to view the files on your Raspberry Pi over SFTP (SSH file transfer protocol).

 You should see a message that the training images were loaded, and the text 'Training model...' to indicate the training calculations are being performed.
-Training the face recognition model on the Pi will take about 10 minutes.
+Training the face recognition model on the Pi can take several minutes.

 Once the training is complete you should see the message 'Training data saved to training.xml'.
 The training data is now stored in the file training.xml, which will be loaded by the box software to configure the face recognition model.

 If you're curious you can examine images that are output by the training to visualize the eigenfaces of the model.
 Open the mean.png, positive_eigenface.png, and negative_eigenface.png files in an image viewer.
 You don't need to do anything with these images, but can learn more about their meaning from the OpenCV website, Wikipedia, or the original research paper on eigenfaces.